fdazen/fda-documentation/accounting.md

 ##**Credit Card Purge**

-As a security measure, Frontdesk Anywhere enables you to erase the details of your guests’ credit card stored in your account on a regular basis.
+As a security measure Frontdesk Anywhere enables you to erase, on a regular basis, the details of your guests’ credit card stored in your account.